-Why not just drink juice?
+Why not just drink juice or soda?
 Several reasons:

 Most fruit juice also contains a lot of sugar.
 Even without added sugar, juice is a source of naturally occurring sugars and it is better to consume fruit whole so that you get the fiber, which helps slow down sugar absorption.